benfjohnson/developer-dot/_posts/2017-10-18-adjusting-transactions.md

 Using <a href="/api-reference/avatax/rest/v2/methods/Transactions/CreateOrAdjustTransaction/">CreateOrAdjustTransaction</a> allows you to call the API for a specified document code without checking in advance if the transaction has yet been recorded in AvaTax.
 This makes it a great option to sync up your accounting system or sales pipeline with your tax data.

--Mark Withers, Partner Launch Team
+-Mark Withers Partner Launch Team